How to Build an Automated Sales System That Sells

 The goal of sales automation within a CRM is to reduce busywork and ensure no detail gets missed.
 By setting up simple workflows, you can make sure every lead gets a follow-up, every activity is recorded, and your sales data stays clean and organized without constant manual effort from your team.

-Email Marketing Automation Platforms
+Automate Outreach with Email Marketing Platforms

 Consistent communication is key to moving leads through your sales funnel, but sending every email manually isn't scalable.
 Email marketing automation platforms let you build and schedule entire email sequences that are triggered by specific actions.
 For example, when someone downloads a whitepaper, you can automatically send them a series of emails that provide more value and guide them toward a demo.